openpbs/openpbs/README.md

 ### Community and Ways to Participate

-PBS Professional is a community effort and there are a variety of ways to engage, from helping answer questions to benchmarking to developing new capabilities and tests.
+OpenPBS is a community effort and there are a variety of ways to engage, from helping answer questions to benchmarking to developing new capabilities and tests.
 We value being aggressively open and inclusive, but also aggressively respectful and professional.
 See our [Code of Conduct](https://pbspro.atlassian.net/wiki/display/PBSPro/Code+of+Conduct).

 The best place to start is by joining the community forum.
 You may sign up or view the archives via: